Buying a car

 Without insurance, neither party will be able to make a claim.
 That means you need to settle the repair cost directly with the other party.

-If the car accident wasn’t your fault (or there’s doubt that it was)
+If the car accident wasn’t your fault (or there’s doubt)

-If you think that the accident wasn’t your fault, then you could have some wriggle room.
+If you think that the accident wasn’t your fault, then you could have some wiggle room.
 Even without insurance, you may not need to pay the other driver’s repairs.

 It’s important to know your legal rights when someone makes a claim against you.
 Otherwise, you might not have the know-how to dispute a claim that you believe to be unfair.
 According to Legal Aid Queensland*, getting legal advice in a car accident is a good idea if there’s a dispute about liability and the cost of property damages.